fuzzygroup/blog/_drafts/so-you-have-a-chance-to-go-freelance.md

 As a consultant, I would argue that rate is low.
 My last consulting gig went out the door at $125 / hour.
 Now, on the other hand, bird in the hand versus bird in the bush.
 This is for a long term project and guaranteed long term work really, really **counts**.
 I suspect that most consultants never come close to making $120,000 / year.

+The comparable hourly rates are listed above.

 # Health Care Overview

-The bulk of this next bit of this came from a good friend, Lisa Meece, the Chairwoman of the local Star Base Indy science fiction convention.
+The bulk of this next bit of this came from a good friend, Lisa Meece, the Chairwoman of the local [Star Base Indy](https://www.starbaseindy.org) science fiction convention.
 Lisa has been a freelance worker for over a decade now and actually understands health care in a way I don't.
 Oh and if you're in the Indianapolis area, consider going to StarBase Indy this coming Thanksgiving:

 * I can guarantee it is a more fun time than your family weekend
-* There are klingons to spare including the ever popular singing klingon aka "The Klingon Pop Warrior"
+* There are klingons to spare including the ever popular singing Klingon aka "[The Klingon Pop Warrior](https://www.youtube.com/channel/UCkuSNmzNppTGu8Inx6e8ufQ)"; you haven't felt emotion until you've heard [Pat Benatar](https://www.youtube.com/watch?v=VHS9mgJfqSA) in the original Klingon
 * It is a damn good time

+## Healthcare.gov

 So here goes for some stuff on health care that I didn't write: